Financial Aid Outside the Box

 By Scholarship America

-Here at the peak of summer, it’s hard to imagine that there’s only a couple of months before students return to school.
-But the new academic year is creeping up — and, when it starts, the students heading to college campuses will look a little different.
-Following the trends of the last decade, more of them will be older, more will be returning to school after time off and more will be transferring from two-year to four-year colleges.
+A return to “normal” is looking more and more likely for the upcoming academic year — and, when it starts, we expect the students on campuses to continue following the trends of the last decade.
+More of them will be older, more will be returning to school after time off and more will be transferring from two-year to four-year colleges.
 We’ve looked before at how these shifting demographics have changed the landscape of the scholarship world; here’s a glimpse at how schools and scholarship providers are thinking outside the box when it comes to financial aid.

 There’s an increased focus on aid to college upperclassmen.

-Earlier this year, the New York Times published an eye-opening look at the drop in financial aid after students’ freshman years.
+The New York Times took an eye-opening look at the drop in financial aid after students’ freshman years.
 The article analyzed findings of the National Postsecondary Student Aid Study and found “a decided drop in grant aid as students advance in their undergraduate careers:” Private-college students were hit the hardest, losing around $1,000, or 6 percent, of their average freshman grant by senior year.

 To help students fill the gap, institutions and private scholarship providers are spending more time on post-freshman financial needs, by providing both funding and education.
 The Gates Foundation Millennium Scholarships, one of the nation’s best-known programs, fund the unmet need of 1,000 new recipients each year, and they’ve found that their awards cover much more for upperclassmen than for freshmen.
 According to program administrator Larry A. Griffith, “The program pays about 24 percent of scholars’ freshman-year costs, but almost 43 percent of sophomore costs.”